Network Neutrality Can't Fix the Internet

 But even if that’s the case, the turning of the tides in tech reveals how imbalanced power online has become, even after several years of legitimate common-carriage protection.
 During that time, tech’s worst habits have only worsened, and its oligopolistic power has only increased.
 All those hypothetical “next Netflixes” only hope to be acquired by Netflix, or Google, or Facebook anyway.

 It’s hard to square this reality with the simplistic righteousness of net-neutrality supporters.
-“URGENT,” reads a social-share preview image for one advocacy website, “If you’re not freaking out about Net Neutrality right now, you’re not paying attention.”
+“URGENT,” reads a social-share preview image for one advocacy website, “If you’re not freaking out about net neutrality right now, you’re not paying attention.”
 Some proponents even compare the twilight of common carriage to the state-sponsored censorship of the internet in China or North Korea.
 Yes, internet service providers should be regulated as common carriers.
 But though necessary, that solution isn’t sufficient.

 It never has been.
 Way back in 2014, even before common carriage for ISPs was realized, I floated the same argument here at The Atlantic: “Common carriage is sensical and reasonable,” I wrote.
 “But there’s also something profoundly terrible about the status quo.”
 But then as now, even despite the revelation of endless calamity at the hands of the industry that has benefitted from a supposedly free and open internet, questioning the legitimacy and justice of that freedom and openness is still considered obscene.